danbrellis/marylandnature/wp-content/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.9.2 - 9 November 2018 =
+* Block editor: Call `enqueue_registered_widgets_scripts` which will reset global `$post`.
+* Block editor: Only enqueue layout block scripts when using the block editor.
+* WP 5: Fixed styles in the block editor.
+* WP 5: Ensure the block editor scripts are enqueued.
+* WP 5: Fix WP Text Widget for layout block.

+= 2.9.1 - 23 October 2018 =
+* Fix auto-excerpt output.
+* Layout builder: Fix 'undefined index' when saving before having added any widgets.
+* Layout builder: Prevent initializing multiple instances of widget dialog.
+* Prevent notices when style field is using 'label' instead of 'name' e.g. for checkbox field.

+= 2.9.0 - 9 October 2018 =
+* Automatically extract excerpts from text type widgets found in the first two Page Builder layout rows.
+* Allow media queries with only `min-width`.
+* Only allow moving widgets and rows between Page Builder instances when in Gutenberg editor.
+* Fallback to checking for global `$post` when attempting to disable Gutenberg for existing posts with Page Builder layout data.
+* Yoast compat: Custom widget content handler for WB Accordion and Tabs widgets.
+* Jetpack compat: Fix for Jetpack widgets using the `is_active_widget` check.

+= 2.8.2 - 10 August 2018 =
+* Use post ID in content, not revision ID, when saving revisions.
+* Prevent adding duplicate `panels_data` metadata to posts for revisions.
+* Include row labels and colors when copy/pasting rows.
+* Process raw widgets when importing a layout file.
+* Fix after breaking change in gutenberg API.

+= 2.8.1 - 07 August 2018 =
+* Fix for PHP5.2 :(

+= 2.8.0 - 06 August 2018 =
+* SiteOrigin Layouts Gutenberg block!

+= 2.7.3 - 20 July 2018 =
+* Post Loop: Add filter to allow for custom template directories.
+* Dashboard Assets: Check if $screen exists.
+* Remove Page Builder button from widgets when not in admin context.
+* Fix Yoast compat: Properly create rather than select an image.

+= 2.7.2 - 29 June 2018 =
+* Skip Yoast compat for non PB content.

+= 2.7.1 - 28 June 2018 =
+* Check for yoast metabox before enqueuing compat JS.

+= 2.7.0 - 27 June 2018 =
+* New setting to automatically open widget forms when they're added.
+* New row layout option to make provision for row style padding in full width stretched rows.
+* Make sure prebuilt layouts path is a real path.
+* Better compatibility with Yoast SEO.
+* Row Cell options: Prevent Yoast from resizing fields.
+* Added `panels_data` filter to `generate_css`.
+* Don’t hide the upload UI before initializing it.
+* Fix collapse order in legacy layout.
+* Clear SO widgets' id and timestamp metadata when cloning a PB Page.
+* Fix layout imports in Edge.
+* Apply bottom margin custom styles to main wrapper where PB adds it's bottom margin, to allow users to override.
+* Use https for layouts directory.

+= 2.6.9 - 7 June 2018 =
+* Changed dashboard feed URL to use cloudfront for caching.

+= 2.6.8 - 5 June 2018 =
+* Remove learn dialogs.
+* Added SiteOrigin news dashboard widget

+= 2.6.7 - 7 May 2018 =
+* Prevent debug notice when background fallback image hasn't been set.

+= 2.6.6 - 25 April 2018 =
+* Only filter WooCommerce content when on the shop page.
+* Fix Background fallback URL notices.

+= 2.6.5 - 23 April 2018 =
+* Don't use `mime_content_type` for external layouts if it's not available.
+Just check file extensions.
+* Get correct ID for WooCommerce shop page to allow PB to render correctly.
+* Added image fallback url field for background images in row, cell and widget styles.
+* Temporarily remove Jetpack widgets requiring scripts for admin form, until we can reliably enqueue their scripts.
+* Remove loading indicator and display message when loading widget and style forms fail.
+* Allow setting margins around specific widgets.

+= 2.6.4 - 4 April 2018 =
+* Only call widget `enqueue_admin_scripts` function for WP core JS widgets.

 = 2.6.3 - 6 March 2018 =
 * Use `delete_post_meta_by_key` instead of direct DB query to clear old cache renders.